 The La Grange Railroad Museum was formed by the Ohio Valley Railroad Historical Foundation, a 501 (c) (3) IRS tax-exempt organization.

-This started as a vision of Robert (Bob) C. Widman, Sr. as early as the mid to late 1990s.
+This started as a vision of Robert (Bob) C. Widman, Sr. as (and others) early as the mid to late 1990s.
 His vision for this museum too many hours of research, contemplation, and contacts throughout the community to move forward.

 The acquisition of the outside train cars was a more significant challenge than could be written here.
 The current outside cars consist of a Steam Engine, 1929 Dining Car, L & N Caboose, and a train-yard jitney.
 The estimated value of all the outside display units is between 500,000 and 1,000,00 dollars.
 So, as small historical museums are concerned, this museum enjoys significant value even before taking into account the interior historical artifacts.

 Interurban ushered in a new era